splunk/splunk-shuttl/README.md

 - archiveFormats: The formats to archive the data as.
 The current available formats are SPLUNK_BUCKET and CSV.
 You can configure Shuttl to archive your data as both formats.

 The server.xml:
-httpHost: The host name of the machine.
+- httpHost: The host name of the machine.
-httpPort: The port for the shuttl server.
+- httpPort: The port for the shuttl server.

+### Splunk Index Configuration

+In addition, you need to configure Splunk to call the archiver script (set coldToFrozenScript) for each index that is being archived.
+You can do this by creating an indexes.conf file in $SPLUNK_HOME/etc/apps/shuttl/local with the appropriate config stanzas.
+An example is as follows:

+	[mytest]
+	homePath = $SPLUNK_DB/mytest/db
+	coldPath = $SPLUNK_DB/mytest/colddb
+	thawedPath = $SPLUNK_DB/mytest/thaweddb
+	rotatePeriodInSecs = 10
+	frozenTimePeriodInSecs = 120
+	maxWarmDBCount = 1
+	coldToFrozenScript = "$SPLUNK_HOME/etc/apps/shuttl/bin/archiveBucket.sh mytest"

+Note: Note the repeat of "mytest" as an argument to the coldToFrozenScript.
+This should always match the index name.
+WARNING: the settings rotatePeriodInSecs, frozenTimePeriodInSecs, maxWarmDBCount are there only for testing.
+See [Set a retirement and archiving policy](http://docs.splunk.com/Documentation/Splunk/latest/admin/Setaretirementandarchivingpolicy) and [Indexes.conf](http://docs.splunk.com/Documentation/Splunk/4.3.3/admin/Indexesconf) documentation to suit your test and deployment needs.